suning-git/BALROG_expt/docs/evaluation.md

   Mac systems might complain about fork when evaluating in multiprocessing mode (`eval.num_workers > 1`).
 To fix this export the following before running eval: `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`
 - Alternate roles:
   Some LLMs/VLMs require alternating roles.
 You can fuse the instruction prompt with the first observation to comply with this with the following: `client.alternate_roles=True`
+- Temperature:
+  We recommend running models with temperature ranges around 0.5-0.7, or to use the default temperature of the model APIs.
+Too low temperatures can cause some of the more brittle models to endlessly repeat actions or create incoherent outputs.